Teradata in the Cloud: Advantages and Disadvantages of MPP Database Systems

 • Distribution of Data

-MPP database systems’ significant advantage is their biggest disadvantage: the distribution of data evenly across nodes.
-The even distribution of the data is essential, but choosing the right distribution key is up to the user.
+MPP database systems’ significant advantage is also their biggest disadvantage: distributing data evenly across nodes.
+Even distribution is essential, but choosing the right distribution key is up to the user.

-Modern cloud databases like Snowflake do not have this problem because they are shared data systems, and all nodes can access the common database.
+Modern cloud databases like Snowflake do not have this problem because they are shared-data systems where all nodes can access the common database.

 • Downtime

-If the system is scaled up or down, this is connected with downtime in which the data must be distributed evenly (to the old and the new nodes).
+Scaling the system up or down requires downtime during which data must be redistributed evenly across the old and new nodes.

-MPP database systems are not as ideal as cloud databases due to their lack of elasticity.
+MPP database systems are not as well-suited as cloud databases due to their lack of elasticity.

 MPP database systems can scale, but this takes weeks as hardware has to be added or data restructuring is needed.
-Snowflake, for example, can scale in real-time without any downtime.
-Snowflake is an actual cloud database.
+Snowflake, for example, can scale in real time without any downtime.
+Snowflake is a true cloud database.

 Many manufacturers now offer their databases in the cloud, but essential features are missing.
 I don’t consider them cloud databases, but it’s a matter of definition.